Bhavna-Sharma/Air-Conditioner-Prototype/README.md

 # Air-Conditioner-Prototype
-This project is the model of Window Air Conditioner in Proteus.
+This project is the model of Window Air Conditioner in Proteus!